maxmeli123/Raspberry-Mods/OpenArena/README.md

 The launcher tell you to run OpenArena by selecting resolution, for now it run in full screen mode, but you can change to window mode by edit the OpenArena_Run.sh script and set FULL_SCREEN variable to 0.
 By change HDMI-1 to DSI-1 output and add 800x480 screen  resolution it can work on official Raspberry touschscreen.

-Before run these scripts you need to set permissons with:
+Before run these scripts you need to set permissions with:

 sudo chmod +x script_name.sh